ORNL/cpp-proposals-pub/D1673/blas_interface.md

   * Remove second template parameter `T` from `accessor_conjugate`.

-### Over- and underflow wording for vector 2-norm

-SG6 recommended to us at Belfast 2019 to change the special overflow / underflow wording for `vector_norm2` to imitate the BLAS Standard more closely.
-The BLAS Standard does say something about overflow and underflow for vector 2-norms.
-We reviewed this wording and conclude that it is either a nonbinding quality of implementation (QoI) recommendation, or too vaguely stated to translate directly into C++ Standard wording.
-Thus, we removed the special overflow / underflow wording entirely.

-Previous versions of this paper asked implementations to compute vector 2-norms "without undue overflow or underflow at intermediate stages of the computation."
-"Undue" imitates existing C++ Standard wording for `hypot`.
-This wording hints at the stricter requirements in F.9 (normative, but optional) of the C Standard for math library functions like `hypot`, without mandating those requirements.
-In particular, paragraph 9 of F.9 says:

-> Whether or when library functions raise an undeserved "underflow"
-> floating-point exception is unspecified.
-Otherwise, as implied by
-> F.7.6, the **<math.h>** functions do not raise spurious
-> floating-point exceptions (detectable by the user) [including the
-> "overflow" exception discussed in paragraph 6], other than the
-> "inexact" floating-point exception.

-However, these requirements are for math library functions like `hypot`, not for general algorithms that return floating-point values.
-SG6 did not raise a concern that we should treat `vector_norm2` like a math library function; their concern was that we imitate the BLAS Standard's wording.

-The BLAS Standard says of several operations, including vector 2-norm:
-"Here are the exceptional routines where we ask for particularly careful implementations to avoid unnecessary over/underflows, that could make the output unnecessarily inaccurate or unreliable" (p.
-35).

-The BLAS Standard does not define phrases like "unnecessary over/underflows."
-The likely intent is to avoid naïve implementations that simply add up the squares of the vector elements.
-These would overflow even if the norm in exact arithmetic is significantly less than the overflow threshold.
-The POSIX Standard (IEEE Std 1003.1-2017) analogously says that `hypot` must "take precautions against overflow during intermediate steps of the computation."

-The phrase "precautions against overflow" is too vague for us to translate into a requirement.
-The authors likely meant to exclude naïve implementations, but not require implementations to know whether a result computed in exact arithmetic would overflow or underflow.
-The latter is a special case of computing floating-point sums exactly, which is costly for vectors of arbitrary length.
-While it would be a useful feature, it is difficult enough that we do not want to require it, especially since the BLAS Standard itself does not.

-For all of the functions listed on p.
-35 of the BLAS Standard as needing "particularly careful implementations," *except* vector norm, the BLAS Standard has an "Advice to implementors" section with extra accuracy requirements.
-The BLAS Standard does have an "Advice to implementors" section for matrix norms (see Section 2.8.7, p.
-69), which have similar over- and underflow concerns as vector norms.
-However, the Standard merely states that "[h]igh-quality implementations of these routines should be accurate" and should document their accuracy, and gives examples of "accurate implementations" in LAPACK.

-The BLAS Standard never defines what "Advice to implementors" means.
-However, the BLAS Standard shares coauthors and audience with the Message Passing Interface (MPI) Standard, which defines "Advice to implementors" as "primarily commentary to implementors" and permissible to skip (see e.g., MPI 3.0, Section 2.1, p.
-9).
-We thus interpret "Advice to implementors" in the BLAS Standard as a nonbinding quality of implementation (QoI) recommendation.

 ## Purpose of this paper

 This paper proposes a C++ Standard Library dense linear algebra